-- their individual histories, within the context of the charges faced by the accused; - ii. the harm they individually experienced; - iii. the approach to be taken to reparations, focusing particularly on any relevant facts not canvassed thus far during the trial (in accordance with Article 68(3) of the Statute); and - iv. the issue, including the extent, of child recruitment in [REDACTED] region;
+- i. their individual histories, within the context of the charges faced by the accused; - ii. the harm they individually experienced; - iii. the approach to be taken to reparations, focussing particularly on any relevant facts not canvassed thus far during the trial (in accordance with article 68(3) of the Statute); and - iv. the issue, including the extent, of child recruitment in the region;